Acting DNI Bill Pulte leads the office after Trump named him acting director; ongoing budget and staffing debates shape intelligence leadership.

 Tulsi Gabbard has announced she will resign as U.S. director of national intelligence, effective June 30, saying she must care for her husband after his diagnosis with a rare bone cancer.
 The White House has said Aaron Lukas will serve as acting DNI; Reuters reports a source saying the White House forced her out.

-Trump has named Bill Pulte, now director of the Federal Housing Finance Agency and chair of Fannie Mae/Freddie Mac, as acting director of national intelligence to replace Tulsi Gabbard, who has resigned.
-Pulte’s background is in housing finance rather than intelligence, prompting questions about expertise and independence from the intelligence community.
+President Donald Trump has named Bill Pulte, the Federal Housing Finance Agency director and chair of Fannie Mae and Freddie Mac, as acting director of national intelligence.
+Pulte will keep his housing posts, has no known intelligence experience and can serve up to 210 days without Senate confirmation, prompting bipartisan concern about politicising the intelligence community.